nextgis/docs_ngweb/source/admin_interface.rst

 * Read
 * View permissions
 * Create
-* Edit
-* Manage permissions
+* Update (Edit)
 * Delete
+* Manage children
+* Change permissions

-Actions pane (see items 7 and 8 in :numref:`admin_index_pic`) contains tools for adding data and executing operations with root group.
+Actions pane (see items 7 and 8 in :numref:`admin_index_pic`) contains tools for adding data and executing operations with the root group.

-In current version it is possible to add the following types of data (see item 6 in :numref:`admin_index_pic`):
+In current version it is possible to add the following types of data:

 * Basemap
 * Collector project